strudelbots/strudel-public/code/README_template.md

 ## About Strudel MVP
 Strudel's MVP simplifies telemetry integration by automatically embedding logging and business metrics directly into your Python code.
+With Strudel, logging code is automatically added to your pull requests, letting you focus solely on business logic without worrying about implementing logs.

 ## Pre-Requisites
 1. **Python**: Strudel MVP is currently available for Python projects only.